With all the flea and tick prevention and treatment options out there, it can be difficult to know what you need.

-Spot-on treatments, sprays, and oral medications are the most common and effective means of flea and tick prevention and treatment.
+Spot-on treatments, sprays (like Frontline Spray), and oral medications are the most common and effective means of flea and tick prevention and treatment.
 Some prevent, others treat, some do both, read on to learn more about your options.
 Keep in mind that most of these products are not recommended for dogs and cats under 6 weeks of age.

 Spot-on treatments like Frontline Plus and K9 Advantix are the most popular for good reason--they work.
 They are sold in monthly doses and you apply the liquid in each dose to the skin on your pet's back once a month.
 They're relatively inexpensive, generally have no side effects, apply easily, prevent fleas and ticks from hosting on your pet, and kill them when they try.
 There are some differences among popular spot-on treatments to consider before choosing the best option for you and your pet.

 Sprays are another useful product for flea and tick prevention and treatment.
 Sprays kill fleas and ticks on contact.
 While alcohol-based sprays are usually highly effective, they can have unwanted side effects in certain pets (and even people who apply them).
 Certain sprays can be used alongside topical medications, or applied between dipping, while others function over an extended period of time, working to keep eggs from hatching.
 Always read the package information for instructions on use and any possible interactions with other flea and tick products and medications.